UrsineRaven/VSCodePortable/README.md

     - The data folder you need to copy to is App\VSCode\data
     - You can overwrite anything in the data folder, since it was just auto-generated after you launched the program in step 2

+### Updating VSCodePortable

+It's in the plans to give this script/"application" the functionality to update itself, but for now, you need to check github for a new release, go get the zip from the [latest release](https://github.com/UrsineRaven/VSCodePortable/releases/latest), and extract it over your existing install.

 ## Usage

 Just double click the VSCode.bat file.